 You may be interested in making East Midlands Airport accident claims after suffering an accident at work.
 As an employer, East Midlands Airport has a legal and direct obligation to uphold health and safety regulations within the working environment.
 This is to ensure the safety and well-being of their staff members has been accomplished.
 To ensure a safe working environment has been achieved, there are measures that could be performed.
 These preventive measures were outlined by the HSE, and they could include:

 If there is a breach in the duty of care, it could result in a workplace accident.
 If that is the case and you have been injured at work due to the negligence of your employer, then you could have grounds to make a claim for compensation.
 For more information regarding work accident claims, please click here.

-We have provided a table that displays compensation settlements based on a variety of injuries and their severities the table does not take into account where the accident happened or how the accident was caused.
+If you’re wondering how to determine how much compensation East Midlands Airport accident claims could be worth, this section of our guide could be of use.
+Here, we have provided a table that displays compensation settlements based on a variety of injuries and their severities the table does not take into account where the accident happened or how the accident was caused.
 These numbers are based on the Judicial College Guidelines that are used by English lawyers when pursuing personal injury claims.
 All claims for compensation are inherently different, as they take into consideration the individual circumstances at hand.
-Therefore, it is worth remembering that the compensation you could be entitled to may differ to the figures in this guide.
+Therefore, it is worth remembering that the compensation you could be entitled to may differ from the figures in this guide.